• Follow Us

 North Sikkim offers natural beauty at its best.
 Lachen and Lachung are the two main tourist towns; Lachen acts as a base for a trip to Gurudongmar and Lachung is the base for visiting the Yumthang valley area.

-To really see this Himalayan state, it is necessary to leave the hamlets and travel to the remote areas.
+To see this Himalayan state, it is necessary to leave the hamlets and travel to the remote areas.
 It is impossible not to be awed by Sikkim's sharp, lush hills, leaping waterfalls, thundering rivers, and placid lakes.

 The people, sculpted by lives of low-tech farming and mountainous travel, have behind them generations of communal intermixing.